Calgary police inspector breaks silence on use of surveillance devices

 The surveillance capabilities of IMSI catchers are often said to be constantly improving, so it is unclear how public-safety officials might use more sophisticated versions.

 Some glimpses of what might be coming are available now.
 The Ontario Provincial Police confirmed to The Globe last week that they continue to conduct a criminal investigation into federal prison officials in Ontario.
-In 2015, these prison officials acquired a powerful version on an IMSI catcher in hopes of finding inmates’ contraband phones.
+In 2015, these prison officials acquired a powerful version of an IMSI catcher in hopes of finding inmates’ contraband phones.

 However, the prison warden later apologized to guards for capturing their communications.
 This admission would appear to put Corrections Canada on the wrong side of federal laws that prohibit the warrantless wiretapping of private communications.